How to run effective meetings: The 8 key steps

 “You have a meeting to make a decision, not to decide on the question.” — Bill Gates, Microsoft Co-founder

-To make an agenda that runs smoothly, moves from topic to topic, and leaves enough space for a discussion, you’ll need to check off a few boxes.
+To make an agenda that runs smoothly, moves from topic to topic, and leaves enough space for a discussion, you’ll need to check off a few boxes:

-✅ Place the important topics first (people lose focus as the meeting goes on, and you need their full attention)
+✅ Place the important topics first (people lose focus as the meeting goes on, and you need their full attention),

-✅ Prepare questions, in case there are none from the attendees;
+✅ Prepare questions, in case there are none from the attendees,

 ✅ End meetings with a summary, repeating what was agreed upon in very short points.

-Know how to lead a meeting
+Key element #6: Know how to lead a meeting and assign roles

 “A committee is a cul-de-sac down which ideas are lured and then quietly strangled.” — Barnett Cocks

 Set yourself up as a figure of authority by leading the dialogue with the right questions, listening to people, and letting them speak — but paying attention to when they need to be stopped.

 Key element #7: Name different types of meetings

 “If you had to identify, in one word, the reason why the human race has not achieved, and never will achieve, its full potential, that word would be ‘meetings.’” — Dave Barry, author, former Miami Herald humor columnist

 Elise Keith, author of Where the Action Is: The Meetings That Make or Break Your Organization, wrote a short piece on what makes an effective meeting.
-Among her tips, one that seriously stood out as an excellent idea was to stop calling meetings just that, and give each type a specific name that describes it perfectly.
+Among her tips, one that seriously stood out as an excellent idea was to stop calling meetings just that and give each type a specific name that describes it perfectly.

-Learn from and build on previous meetings
+Key element #8: Learn from and build on previous meetings

 Pay attention to what worked and what didn’t.
 Maybe the topics weren’t clear enough, or the direction of your list of topics wasn’t fluent enough.

 This is simply to ensure you don’t make the same mistakes twice.
-Self-awareness is especially useful when holding meetings, especially because it labels you as a speaker willing to improve.
+Self-awareness is useful when holding meetings, especially because it labels you as a speaker willing to improve.

 Meetings don’t have to be the bane of the workplace.
 After all, their core purpose is to gather relevant people to solve a problem or come up with ideas.

-✉️What tips and tricks do you have when hosting a meeting (in person or virtual)?
+✉️What tips and tricks do you have when hosting a meeting (in-person or virtual)?
 Do you have any advice as someone who often attends them?
 Send us your comments and feedback to firstname.lastname@example.org, and we might feature your examples in one of our future articles.